 Ancient forests in China contain fungi that fight Flu and SARS.

-Saving our old growth forest a matter of national security.
+Saving our old growth forest is a matter of national security.
 Just like your cyber security.

 Let’s get to the root of the issue